asbjornu/bitbear.org/music/legacy/_posts/1996-01-28-stop-the-violence.md

   length: 0:54 (looped)
 ---

-In this happy S3M, I used more chip-sounding samples again.
+In this happy S3M produced in late January 1996, I used more chip-sounding samples again.
 Combined with the limit of 3 channels (just like on the C64), and sizing in at less than 9 kB, I think "Stop The Violence!" properly qualifies as a chip-tune.

 *[S3M]: Scream Tracker 3 module
 *[9 kB]: 9 kilobytes